stat545ubc-2023/mda-maggiechops/main.md

     na_summary%>%
       ggplot(aes(x = variable, y = perc_missing)) +
       geom_bar(stat = "identity") +
-      ggtitle("Percentage of Missing Values Per Variable") + xlab("Variables") +
+      xlab("Variables") +
       ylab("Percentage of Missing Values") +
-      theme(axis.text.x = element_text(angle = 45, hjust = 1, size = 8),
+      ggtitle("Percentage of Missing Values Per Variable") + theme(axis.text.x = element_text(angle = 45, hjust = 1, size = 8),
             axis.text.y = element_text(size = 10))

 ![](main_files/figure-markdown_strict/unnamed-chunk-7-1.png)

-**Note**: If we wanted to only plot variables with missing data, we could first filter(perc\_missing &gt; 0).
+**Note**: If we wanted to only plot variables with missing data, we could first use a filter (such as `filter(perc_missing > 0)`).
 Since I wanted to visualize the number of variables that have missing data in relation to the total number of variables in the dataset, I decided to not pre-filter the data before plotting.

 ### Creating a new season variable